hotwax/press-release-faq/bopis/fulfillment/re-route-fulfillment.md

 ### FAQs

-#### Question 1: Does the customer have the option to cancel their order?
+**Question 1: Does the customer have the option to cancel their order?**

 Answer: Yes the customer can choose to cancel their order from the re-route interface.
 That cancelation will be pushed to Shopify if cancelation sync is enabled.

-#### Question 2: Is the customer charged for shipping?
+**Question 2: Is the customer charged for shipping?**

 Answer: The customer will not be charged for shipping since the method is being applied in the OMS and HotWax Commerce doesn't handle billing.
 If retailers want to charge customers for shipping they can setup a workflow in HotWax to move the order to "Created" status and then request payment from the customer in Shopify.

-#### Question 3: Can the customer view their order in Shopify from this email?
+**Question 3: Can the customer view their order in Shopify from this email?**

 Answer: I don't expect that we will be able to provide a direct link to the users order in Shopify.
 Though it would be helpful for them if they want to cancel their order.

 ### Internal FAQs

-#### Question 1: How do we authenticate the link to let the user open and edit their order details
+**Question 1: How do we authenticate the link to let the user open and edit their order details?**

 Answer: We will need to find a way to store a key or token in the URL of the order similar to how Shopify generates an order view link.

-#### Question 2: What techonlogy are we going to build the interface in?
+**Question 2: What techonlogy are we going to build the interface in?**

 Answer: The re-route fulfillment app will be built in Ionic and hosted publicly.
 When users arrive via their link it will load up their order details.